 Here, I’m creating a desktop shortcut.
 However, the steps are the same as creating a shortcut in File Explorer.

-Right-click on an empty area on the desktop.
+Right-click on an empty area on the desktop and select New > Shortcut.

-If you dislike the suggested name, then provide the name you want.
+If you dislike the suggested name, provide the name you want.

 Click on the Finish button.